 ** The general principles category includes test items concerning those normal and abnormal processes that are not limited to specific organ systems.
 Categories for individual organ systems include test items concerning those normal and abnormal processes that are system-specific.

-† This category includes questions about normal structure and function that may appear in the context of an abnormal clinical presentation.
+*** The Step 1 examination includes management questions in only the categories listed in this table.
+It does not include questions related to clinical interventions, mixed management, or surveillance for disease recurrence. † This category includes questions about normal structure and function that may appear in the context of an abnormal clinical presentation.

 ‡ Approximately 10%-15% of questions are not classified in the normal processes, abnormal processes, or principles of therapeutics categories.
 These questions are likely to be classified in the general principles, biostatistics/evidence-based medicine, or social sciences categories in the USMLE Content Outline.